RusticiSoftware/TinCanSchema/1.0.0/README.md

 TODO
 ----
-* validate length of mbox_sha1sum
 * language map keys -- really funky rules!
-* objectType hack for statement/substatement improvement?
-* duration validation
-* timestamp/stored validation
-* find out if there is a better way to handle the no additional agent properties thing
 * find out why minItems and maxItems aren't validating

 Thanks